petsc/petsc/src/docs/sphinx_docs/manual/getting_started.rst

 Getting Started
 ---------------

-PETSc consists of a variety of libraries (similar to classes in C++), which are discussed in detail in later parts of the manual (:doc:`programming` and :doc:`additional`).
+PETSc consists of a collection of classes, which are discussed in detail in later parts of the manual (:doc:`programming` and :doc:`additional`).
-Each library manipulates a particular family of objects (for instance, vectors) and the operations one would like to perform on the objects.
-The objects and operations in PETSc are derived from our long experiences with scientific computation.
-Some of the PETSc modules deal with
+The important PETSc classes include

 -  index sets (``IS``), including permutations, for indexing into vectors, renumbering, etc;